 Alan, who has been supported by our Bournemouth Support Centre, was diagnosed with Stage 3 Bowel Cancer when he was 64.
 He says it’s important not to ignore the screening kit you get sent by the NHS if you’re aged between 60 and 74 and registered with a GP in England because it could save your life.

-We spoke to him about his experience of cancer and how Wessex Cancer Trust has supported him.
+We spoke to him about his experience of cancer and how Wessex Cancer Support has supported him.

 I was lucky.
 Or is it unlucky?